umr-lops/phyocean-envs/README.md

 ## Using PhyOcean envs at LOPS

-JupyterHub users, PhyOcean are registered as kernel on JupyterHub LOPS services ([see LOPS internal docs](https://collab.umr-lops.fr/fr/systeme/moyens-de-calcul/kiosque-jupyter-hub))
+JupyterHub users, PhyOcean envs are pre-registered on LOPS JupyterHub services ([see LOPS internal docs](https://collab.umr-lops.fr/fr/systeme/moyens-de-calcul/kiosque-jupyter-hub))

-LOPS-IUEM users, these environments are available with `module` on workstation or computing facilities.
+LOPS-IUEM users, these environments are available with `module` on workstations or computing facilities.
 ```
 module load envs/phyocean-2021.05
 ```